Woolly rhinoceros: Frozen specimens

 In 2007, a partial rhinoceros carcass was found in the lower reaches of the Kolyma river.
 Its upward-facing position indicates that the animal probably fell into mud and sank.
 Next year in 2008, a nearly complete skeleton came from the Chukochya River.
 That same year, locals near the Amga discovered mummified rhinoceros remains, and over the next two years, pelvic bones, tail vertebrae and ribs were excavated along with forelimbs and hind limbs with toes intact.

-In September 2014, a mummified young rhinoceros was discovered by two hunters, Alexander “Sasha” Banderov and Simeon Ivanov, at a tributary of the Semyulyakh River in the Abyysky District in Yakutia, Russia.
+In September 2014, a mummified young rhinoceros was discovered by two hunters, Alexander "Sasha" Banderov and Simeon Ivanov, at a tributary of the Semyulyakh River in the Abyysky District in Yakutia, Russia.
 Its head and horns, fur, and soft tissues were recovered.
-Some parts had been thawed and eaten, since they were not covered by permafrost.
-The body was handed over to the Yakutia Academy of Sciences, where it was named “Sasha” after one of its discoverers.
+Some parts had been thawed and eaten since they were not covered by permafrost.
+The body was handed over to the Yakutia Academy of Sciences, where it was named "Sasha" after one of its discoverers.
 Dental analysis shows that the calf was about seven months old at the time of its death.
 With its well-intact preservation, scientists proceeded to undergo DNA analysis.

-In August 2020, a rhinoceros was found, after being revealed by melting permafrost, close to site of the 2014 discovery.
+In August 2020, a rhinoceros was found, after being revealed by melting permafrost, close to the site of the 2014 discovery.
 The rhino was between three and four years old and it is thought that the cause of death was drowning.
-It is one of the best preserved animals recovered from the region, having most of its internal organs intact.
+It is one of the best-preserved animals recovered from the region, having most of its internal organs intact.
 The discovery was also notable for the preservation of a small nasal horn, a rarity as these normally decompose quickly.